influxdata/docs-v2/content/influxdb/cloud-iox/query-data/sql/aggregate-select.md

 - Use aggregate or selector functions in your `SELECT` statement.
 - Include columns to group by in your `SELECT` statement.
-- Include a `GROUP BY` clause with a comma-delimited list of columns to group by.
+- Include a `GROUP BY` clause with a comma-delimited list of columns and expressions to group by.

+Keep the following in mind when using `GROUP BY`:

+- `GROUP BY` can use column aliases that are defined in the `SELECT` clause.
+- `GROUP BY` can't use an alias named `time`.
+If you include `time` in `GROUP BY`, it always uses the measurement `time` column.

 ```sql
 SELECT